AM-Digital-Research-Environment/fluon_wisski_training/README.md

 is the KG really making sense right now? can it be filtered in terms of some network metrics? is it even a network or a tree atm? do we need all the entities?

+Right now, the KG is obtained by downloading all statements from wisski.
+Then, some filtering is applied to the entities and to the relations by using blacklists for [entities](datasets/wisski/res/filter_predicates) and [relations](datasets/wisski/res/filter_relations).
+Also, the toolchain allows to filter out leaf-nodes in the knowledge graph which can be configured in the [dataset-related Makefile](datasets/wisski/Makefile) via

+* `MIN_DEGREE_IN` (standard: 2) entities in the knowledge graph should have *at least* this many *incoming* connections
+* `MIN_DEGREE_OUT` (standard: 2) entities in the knowledge graph should have *at least* this many *outgoing* connections

+For subsequent modeling, clustering, and recommendation, it is necessary to distinguish between metadata *entities* of the KG and *items*, i.e. those entities that represent actual datasets suitable for recommendation.
+These items are fetched through [a SPARQL query](datasets/wisski/res/fetch_items.sparql) first and they are listed on top of the entities list in [entities_id.txt](datasets/wisski/entities_id.txt).
+The corresponding [items_id.txt](datasets/wisski/items_id.txt) is an overview over just the items (which is also required at other points like profile sampling).

+Compilation of all the datafiles happens via `awk` and the recipe given in [datasets/wisski/res/nt_to_knowledge_graph.awk](datasets/wisski/res/nt_to_knowledge_graph.awk).

 ### Sampling of training profiles

 In [profile_sampler/profile_sampler.py](profile_sampler/profile_sampler.py), profiles are sampled according to three different personas.
 The number of sampled profiles depends on the number of real interactions logged in the [dmkg/fluon-refsrv](https://gitlab.uni-bayreuth.de:dmkg/fluon-refsrv) and the configuration of total number of required user profiles.